mikaelsundell/3rdparty/readme.md

 The 3rdparty library can be built from the top directory by typing make.
 Advanced users can use CMake directly, see CMakeLists.txt.

-The build will create both a build and a dist directory.
-The build directory contains both libraries and binary files suitable for development and test while the dist directory contains the final library files for distribution.
-Only includes, libraries and pkgconfig files will be copied to the dist directory.

-For both the build and dist directory a platform directory will be created with the name of the platform you are building for (e.g. linux, macosx or win).

-See the MANIFEST file for the main projects and their dependencies.
+The build directory contains platform, architecture and debug or release versions of libraries and viewers.
+After each successful build binaries, libraries and related files will be installed with proper names for linking.

+Each application using the 3rdparty project should have it's own deployment process to remap install names before distribution.

 ## 3rdparty make ##